 To make your wedding safe for everyone, early communication with guests regarding bookings and conditions of entry as required by the COVID Safe Plan is very helpful.
-This is to make sure that the invitation details, seating arrangements, and the guest list are strictly followed.
-Signages that give directions, safety reminders and exclusion details at entry points will also be very helpful to ensure safety and harmony during the ceremony.
+This is to make sure that the invitation details, seating arrangements, and guest list are strictly followed.
+Signage that gives directions, safety reminders, and exclusion details at entry points will also be very helpful to ensure safety and harmony during the ceremony.

-Unexpected guests on the other hand must complete a contact tracing register providing the complete name, email address, a contact number, and the time of attendance.
+Unexpected guests on the other hand must complete a contact tracing register to provide the complete name, email address, contact number, and time of attendance.

-Meanwhile, guests who must be refused entry and must leave the premises immediately includes the following persons:
+Meanwhile, guests who must be refused entry include the following persons:

 - Persons who have had a close encounter with a COVID-19 positive

 - Persons who have overseas travel history 14 days prior

 - Persons who have been to a COVID-19 virus hotspot

 In this case, a live stream of your wedding ceremony is an excellent means for them to be a part of your momentous celebration.

 Contact tracing is a strategic way of preventing the spread of Coronavirus.
 Therefore, it is strongly advised that a record of each guest which includes their name, contact number, residential address, email address, and entry and exit time must be made.

 The information will be kept safe for at least 56 days and must be destroyed afterward.
 If requested, the record of information must be provided to public health officers which will be used solely for investigations related to Covid related cases.